maciejbrzezinski/flukki_product_tours/README.md

  home: FlukkiProductTour( child: Scaffold(
 ```
 6. Turn on the builder.
    Please be aware where you use this method!
 It is intended to be used by a user with super admin role.
 You can attach it to a button somewhere in a superadmin panel, or create a fancy gesture that will enable the builder, but regular user should not be able to run it.
-Everyone that is able to run this method can modify product tours.
+Everyone who is able to run this method can modify product tours.
 ```dart
 Flukki.instance.turnOnBuilder()
 ```